Bi-Lo (Australia): Newmart

+Newmart was an independent discount supermarket chain in Perth, Western Australia founded in 1987 by Fred Fairthorne Jr. of Farmer Jack's fame.
+It had a similar format to Bi-Lo: discount groceries, bulk foods, extensive fresh produce, meat and delicatessen sections.

+The Newmart chain grew to 18 stores by 2002.

+In 1987, three stores opened in Greenwood, Floreat and Kardinya.
+By 1992 to the West Australian Independent Grocers buying group - which also included Farmer Jack's, Advantage.
+MAC's and Charlie Carter's - its home brand products were "Black & Gold".
+A further three stores were opened between 1992 and 1996.

 Bi-Lo purchased six Newmart supermarkets in 1996 for A$16 million.
-Newmart was a small independent discount chain in Perth, Western Australia with a similar format to Bi-Lo: discount groceries, bulk foods, extensive fresh produce, meat and delicatessen sections.
-Bi-Lo was unable to re-brand the stores since Foodland Associated Limited traded stores in Western Australia under the Bi-Lo name at the time.
-The Newmart chain grew to 18 stores by 2002, had its own website until 2006, and like Bi-Lo, launched the slogan "Extra Value for You" in 1999.
-Started in 1987 by Fred Fairthorne of Farmer Jack's fame, as an independent discount supermarket with three stores in Greenwood, Floreat and Kardinya by 1992 to the West Australian Independent Grocers buying group - which also included Farmer Jack's, Advantage.
-MAC's and Charlie Carter's - its home brand products were "Black & Gold".
-A further three stores were opened between 1992 and the sale to Coles and its reincarnation into a Western Australian version of Coles' South Australian-based budget brand Bi-Lo in 1996, with the introduction of Bi-Lo branded products and the well-recognised Newmart tick logo rejigged to match Bi-Lo's yellow logo, among other things being refitted at Newmart to match Bi-Lo's national image, retaining its name in the process.
+Bi-Lo was unable to re-brand the stores since Foodland Associated Limited traded stores in Western Australia under the Bi-Lo name at the time. the sale to Coles and its reincarnation into a Western Australian version of Coles' South Australian-based budget brand Bi-Lo in 1996.
+With the introduction of Bi-Lo branded products and the well-recognised Newmart tick logo rejigged and cleaned up to match Bi-Lo's yellow logo, among other things being refitted at Newmart to match Bi-Lo's national image, retaining its name in the process.
+Like Bi-Lo, Newmart launched the slogan "Extra Value for You" in 1999.

-In 2002, Coles assumed management of Newmart, immediately re-branding seven stores as Coles supermarkets, before discontinuing the Newmart brand in 2003, selling five stores to Action Supermarkets); all five Action supermarkets were later bought out and became Woolworths outlets.
+In 2002, Coles assumed management of Newmart, immediately re-branding seven stores as Coles supermarkets, before discontinuing the Newmart brand in 2003, had its own website until 2006.
+Coles sold five stores to Action Supermarkets, all of which were later bought out and became Woolworths outlets.
 These stores were located at Noranda, Stirling Central, Booragoon, Clarkson and Collie.
 Coles Supermarket in Bentley, Western Australia still contained Newmart awnings, aisle signage and checkouts up until the store closed on 22 September 2017.
-The site was then immediately refurbished to become a Spud Shed.
+The site was then immediately refurbished to become a Spudshed.
 The Woolworths store at Stirling Central Shopping Centre in Westminster, Western Australia still contained Newmart awnings, checkouts and security (loss prevention) buzzers on stands at the end of the checkouts until its refurbishment in 2018.

+Shoeys

+In 1987, Coles Myer purchased the 34-store Shoeys discount supermarket chain in New South Wales (subsequently renamed as Bi-Lo).